SergioMendolia/arkeo/README.md

 # Arkeo - Daily Activity Timeline Builder

-Arkeo is a command-line tool that connects to various services to automatically gather information about your daily activities and presents them in a chronological timeline.
+Arkeo is a command-line tool and web application that connects to various services to automatically gather information about your daily activities and presents them in a chronological timeline.
 Instead of manually logging your activities or monitoring your computer actively, Arkeo collects data from the connected services after they have happened so you don't need to worry about having an application running in the background.

 The tool is designed to answer the question "What the hell did I do on that day?" when you need to recall your daily activities for timesheeting.

 ## Features

+- **Web UI**: Interactive dark-themed web interface for browsing timelines, managing connectors, and configuring browser domain exclusions
 - **Multiple Connectors**: GitHub, GitLab, Google Calendar, YouTrack, macOS system events, browser history (Chrome/Chromium/Firefox), and custom webhooks
 - **Daily Timeline**: View all your activities in chronological order, one activity per line
 - **Output Formats**: Table (default, with colors) and JSON (metadata-free)
 - **Date Ranges**: Single day, work week (Mon-Fri), or arbitrary date ranges (e.g. last 6 months)
 - **Activity Caching**: Past days are cached in a local SQLite database for instant re-display
-- **Browser Domain Manager**: Interactive TUI to browse visited domains and manage exclusions
+- **Browser Domain Manager**: Interactive TUI or web UI to browse visited domains and manage exclusions
-- **Easy Configuration**: Manage connectors through YAML configuration
+- **Easy Configuration**: Manage connectors through YAML configuration or the web UI

 ## Installation